Frequently Asked Questions

 How do I determine a student’s LDA?

-You can determine a student’s Last Day of Attendance by opening Reports / log and finding the most recent date when the student logged in and engaged with the academic content of the course.
+You can determine a student’s Last Day of Attendance by opening the course and clicking in the left column for "logs."
+In the dropdown menus that configure the search, set your course name and the student name to find the most recent date when the student logged in and engaged with the academic content of the course.
 LDA is used to calculate the amount of a Title IV financial aid refund when a student withdraws from a course.

 What if a student has an incomplete?

-Each section is closed and purged at the end of each semester, when the sections are rebuilt and the server undergoes maintenance.
-As a result, Newsroom 101 can provide little or no support in cases where students students have incomplete grades.
+As a requirement of privacy rules, each section is closed and purged at the end of each semester, when the sections are rebuilt and the server undergoes maintenance.
+As a result, Newsroom 101 can provide little or no support in cases where students have incomplete grades.
 A student’s enrollment in Newsroom 101 extends only through the duration of your semester-long course.

 If given advance notice, we will make an effort to keep the Newsroom 101 section open long enough for a student to finish an incomplete, but there are no guarantees.
 It would be prudent to have an alternate assignment for such make-up work.